sfu-rsl/graphite/README.md

 For more details, refer to the [paper](https://arxiv.org/abs/2509.26581).

+Supported linear solvers:
+- Preconditioned Conjugate Gradients
+- Eigen LDLT
+- cuDSS

 ## Building

-You need a recent version of the CUDA Toolkit (e.g. >= 12.0), and Eigen3 if you are building examples.
+You need a recent version of the CUDA Toolkit (e.g. >= 12.0) and Eigen3.
 Graphite can be built using CMake.
 A Dockerfile for development is also included, which can be used to create a devcontainer for VS Code (requires the NVIDIA Container Toolkit).

 ## Examples